haiwera-silk-cd/magento-devdocs/guides/v2.2/frontend-dev-guide/layouts/layout-overview.md

   - Frontend
 ---
 <h2>What's in this topic</h2>
-This article describes the basic concepts you need to know to create layouts for your custom {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
+This article describes the basic concepts you need to know to create layouts for your custom {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %}.

 <h2>Introduction</h2>
 In Magento, the basic components of page design are layouts, containers, and blocks.
 A *layout* represents the structure of a web page (1). *Containers* represent the placeholders within that web page structure (2).
 And *blocks* represent the UI controls or components within the container placeholders (3).
 These terms are illustrated and defined below.